open-contracting/standard/docs/guidance/map/milestones.md

 ### Contract implementation milestones

-The following worked examples show how to use milestones in contracts implementation releases
+The following worked examples show how to use milestones in contract implementation releases

 #### Project data